frdlnk/ecommerce_backend_template/README.md

 ENTRYPOINT ["java", "-jar", "app.jar"]
 ```

+### Nginx

+You already dockerized this backend, and you are running 2 or more containers, but you want the client side to send requests to only one address?

+Well, for this it is necessary to use a web server like Nginx, but this needs to be configured with the [nginx.conf](https://github.com/frdlnk/ecommerce_backend_template/blob/master/nginx/conf/nginx.conf)

 ## Contribution

 If you want to contribute, open a pull request to change some code, create your branch and test all code there, then push it to master branch